Free6DOF/hxswfml/examples/readme.txt

 4)	Some examples use a windows batch (.bat) file which needs to be run from the command line.
 	If you're using Linux or Mac, simply copy the contents to a shell file (.sh) and remove unknown commands like 'pause'.

+5)	Some examples call hxswfml(.exe) which requires having hxswfml(.exe) in PATH.
+You can also copy hxswfml(.exe) to the folder of an/every example.

 5)	Don't forget to check the 0Commandline and AllPlatforms folder as they contain a lot of examples for the most common use-cases.